Ontology (information science): Etymology

+Formal ontology

 Since the mid-1970s, researchers in the field of artificial intelligence (AI) have recognized that knowledge engineering is the key to building large and powerful AI systems.
 AI researchers argued that they could create new ontologies as computational models that enable certain kinds of automated reasoning, which was only marginally successful.
 In the 1980s, the AI community began to use the term ontology to refer to both a theory of a modeled world and a component of knowledge-based systems.
 In particular, David Powers introduced the word ontology to AI to refer to real world or robotic grounding, publishing in 1990 literature reviews emphasizing grounded ontology in association with the call for papers for a AAAI Summer Symposium Machine Learning of Natural Language and Ontology, with an expanded version published in SIGART Bulletin and included as a preface to the proceedings.
 Some researchers, drawing inspiration from philosophical ontologies, viewed computational ontology as a kind of applied philosophy.

 In 1993, the widely cited web page and paper "Toward Principles for the Design of Ontologies Used for Knowledge Sharing" by Tom Gruber used ontology as a technical term in computer science closely related to earlier idea of semantic networks and taxonomies.
 Gruber introduced the term as a specification of a conceptualization: An ontology is a description (like a formal specification of a program) of the concepts and relationships that can formally exist for an agent or a community of agents.
 This definition is consistent with the usage of ontology as set of concept definitions, but more general.
 And it is a different sense of the word than its use in philosophy.

 Attempting to distance ontologies from taxonomies and similar efforts in knowledge modeling that rely on classes and inheritance, Gruber stated (1993): Ontologies are often equated with taxonomic hierarchies of classes, class definitions, and the subsumption relation, but ontologies need not be limited to these forms.
-Ontologies are also not limited to conservative definitions — that is, definitions in the traditional logic sense that only introduce terminology and do not add any knowledge about the world.
+Ontologies are also not limited to conservative definitions, that is, definitions in the traditional logic sense that only introduce terminology and do not add any knowledge about the world (Enderton, 1972).
 To specify a conceptualization, one needs to state axioms that do constrain the possible interpretations for the defined terms.

+Recent experimental ontology frameworks have also explored resonance-based AI-human co-evolution structures, such as IAMF (Illumination AI Matrix Framework) and OntoMotoOS (a meta-operating system concept for ethical and ontological AI-human co-evolution).
+Though not yet widely adopted in academic discourse, such models propose phased approaches to ethical harmonization and structural emergence.

 As refinement of Gruber's definition Feilmayr and Wöß (2016) stated: "An ontology is a formal, explicit specification of a shared conceptualization that is characterized by high semantic expressiveness required for increased complexity."

-Components
+Formal ontology components

 Contemporary ontologies share many structural similarities, regardless of the language in which they are expressed.
 Most ontologies describe individuals (instances), classes (concepts), attributes and relations.
-In this section each of these components is discussed in turn.